Voultapher/Presentations/MeetingC++2017/present.md

 Note:
 - No!

 ---

 ### Roadmap

-* TODO
+* Problem
 <!-- .element: class="fragment" -->

-* Client
+* Status Quo
 <!-- .element: class="fragment" -->

-* Server
+* Alternatives
 <!-- .element: class="fragment" -->

 Note:
-- First we'll try to see where a C++ application makes sense. >>
+- First we'll try to understand what the problem is.
-- Then a quick a look at the client side of a web application. >>
+- Then we'll try to implement `std::function`, to understand the root of those problems.
+- And finally we'll explore alternatives.

 ---

+`std::max`

 ```cpp
 namespace std